miarecki/miarecki.github.io/README.md

 - *Quadratic Congruences Modulo a Prime, Modulo 2^n, and Higher-Degree Congruences*, University of Opole, June 2025 (for Mathematics Student Association)

-  - _Abstract_: This seminar offers an introduction to quadratic congruences, starting with classical results modulo a prime and extending to more subtle cases modulo powers of 2.
+  - <em>Abstract</em>: This seminar offers an introduction to quadratic congruences, starting with classical results modulo a prime and extending to more subtle cases modulo powers of 2.
 We'll also explore cubic congruences modulo 2^n and discuss techniques and results that help generalize to higher-degree congruences.

 ---